FAQs

 - AP Studio Art - 12th Grade

-One AP course is offered to 9th grade students.
+One AP course is offered to 9th-grade Scholars.

-Two AP Courses are offered to 10th grade students.
+Two AP Courses are offered to 10th-grade Scholars.

-Five AP Courses are offered to 11th grade students.
+Five AP Courses are offered to 11th-grade Scholars.

-Seven AP Courses are offered to 12th grade students.
+Seven AP Courses are offered to 12th-grade Scholars.

-Q: How many AP classes are students allowed to take?
+Q: How many AP classes are Scholars allowed to take?

-A: Students are allowed to take any of the grade-specific AP courses (1 per discipline).
-However, students are encouraged to be selective in choosing which APs they enroll in and not take rigorous courses if they are not able to commit the time and energy needed for each.
-We also require students to take placement exams before they are allowed to participate in a class.
+A: Scholars are allowed to take any of the grade-specific AP courses (1 per discipline).
+However, Scholars are encouraged to be selective in choosing which APs they enroll in and not take rigorous courses if they cannot commit the time and energy needed for each.
+We also require Scholars to take placement exams before they are allowed to participate in a class.

 Q: How can I take an AP class?

-A: AP Placement Exams are only required for high school students who wish to take an AP course.
+A: AP Placement Exams are only required for high school Scholars who wish to take an AP course.

-Enrollment in all AP and Honors courses is subject to the approval of the sponsoring department and student performance on a diagnostic exam for each subject.
+Enrollment in all AP and Honors courses is subject to the approval of the sponsoring department and the Scholar's performance on a diagnostic exam for each subject.

 Q: Does Pilibos offer Honors courses?

 A: Yes, we offer a variety of honors courses in high school.
-Honors classes offer a greater range and depth of subject matter.
+Honors classes provide an excellent range and depth of subject matter.
 Our Honors program is embedded in our College Preparatory courses.
-That is, students will stay in the same classes as a regular course, but they will have additional assignments including tests, quizzes, and projects.
+Scholars will stay in the same classes as regular Scholars, but they will have additional assignments, including tests, quizzes, and projects.

 - 9th Grade: Honors English, Honors Armenian, Honors Biology